sourabhgmti/shortened-url-service/README.md

 6. Build docker image as below :

-   `docker build . -t shortened-url-service:latest`
+   `docker build . -t sourabhgmti/shortened-url-service:latest`

-7. You can check if image is pushed into local repository with the help of following command : docker images
+7. You can check if image is pushed into local repository with the help of following command :
+   `docker images`

    for example output :